eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 #### Reach Out to Local Resources

-All container elements running in ioFabric have the ability to connect on the LAN.
+All container elements running in ioFog have the ability to connect on the LAN.
 Some devices need to be queried for their information.
 The container element can simply connect to the device and retrieve the desired data.
 This approach also works very well for common network resources such as network storage, LDAP, and Active Directory resources.

 The container element will need to know how to reach the devices.
 This information should be delivered through container element properties, of course.
 If any credentials or certificates are required to make the connections, these can be included in the container element properties configuration, as well.